 Expansion of Videoconferencing and Remote Work

 While remote work was still considered an option before the pandemic, it exploded when companies were forced to close their offices and implement remote work policies.
-Zoom became a popular solution for online meetings, both for work and personal related matters.
+Zoom became a popular solution for online meetings for work and personal matters.
 Just months after the pandemic began in the United States, Twitter announced that their current and future employees could work from home “forever.”
 And not to anyone’s surprise, many other organizations followed in their footsteps.

 Increased Development of 5G Infrastructure, New Applications, and Utilities

-The reliability of 5G connectivity ensures that essential business technology operates without any disruption.
+The reliability of 5G connectivity ensures that essential business technology operates without disruption.
 We can expect to see 5G used in retail, grid control, and factories, where even the slightest delays will impact thousands of people.

 Artificial Intelligence and Machine Learning

 Artificial intelligence (AI) has been a buzzword in the business technology world for quite some time.
 But the application of AI in business matters and at home is still in the early stages.
-While we’ve seen AI dramatically improve smartphone personal assistants, image and speech recognition, and navigation apps, the technology still has so much more potential.
+While we’ve seen AI dramatically improve smartphone personal assistants, image and speech recognition, and navigation apps, the technology still has much more potential.

 We can expect greater demand for industrial automation as supply chains and manufacturing companies continue to recover from COVID-19 delays.
-Along with the growing presence of the Internet of Things, automation can help further optimize manufacturing operations.
+Along with the growing presence of the Internet of Things, industrial automation can help further optimize manufacturing operations.
 Industrial automation can also address understaffing, considering most retailers worldwide prefer to overschedule than pose the risk of being understaffed.
-This results in high labor costs and decreased profitability.
+Moreover, automation results in high labor costs and decreased profitability.
 Technology can help businesses analyze customer shopping trends, store traffic data, and ultimately help to make more efficient staffing decisions.